mmanchev23/mmanchev23/README.md

 ### Hi there 👋
-### I am a software developer, interested in Artificial Inteligence, Machine Learning, Deep Learning, Internet of Things and Web Development.
+### I am a software developer, interested in Artificial Intelligence, Machine Learning, Deep Learning, Internet of Things and Web Development.
 - 🔭 I’m currently working on some personal, but interesting side projects.
 - 🌱 I’m currently learning C and C++, combined with some Embedded Systems on Linux.
 - 💬 Ask me about anything in the fields, written above.
 I will be glad to help.